isabella232/help-7/sphinx/src/index.rst

 **FlexSave**
 ----------------

-Purchasing compute commitments — Reserved Instances (RIs) or Savings Plans (SPs) for AWS; Committed Use Discounts (CUDs) for Google Cloud — is a great way for you to reduce your compute costs for stable, predictable workloads.
+Purchasing compute commitments :raw-html:`&mdash;` Reserved Instances (RIs) or Savings Plans (SPs) for AWS; Committed Use Discounts (CUDs) for Google Cloud :raw-html:`&mdash;` is a great way for you to reduce your compute costs for stable, predictable workloads.

 However, getting compute commitments *just right* and then managing them is an extremely manual, never ending process.
 FlexSave automates this for you while maximizing your compute discounts.